 This course will cover the use of accounting information by managers in making internal decisions relating to product and service cost systems.
 The course will cover business decision-making with the use analytical tools in the areas of: product pricing; profitability; cost behavior and allocation; operational, cash flow, and capital budgeting; performance analysis; and responsibility reporting.
+(C-ID ACCT 120)

-Prerequisite: BUS 200 with a minimum grade of C.
+Prerequisite: BUS 200 with a minimum grade of C

-Recommended Preparation: BUS 50, knowledge of spreadsheet software, ENG 80, with a minimum grade of C, or qualification for ENG 200 through the assessment process.
+Recommended Preparation: BUS 50, knowledge of spreadsheet software, and eligibility for ENG 200 professional-level oral reports.

-BUS-212 Legal Environment of Business 3.0 Units / 3.0 hours LEC
+BUS-212 Legal Environment of Business 3.0 Units/3.0 hours LEC

 This course will cover fundamental legal principles pertaining to transactions in the business environment.
 Legal topics include: the law as an instrument of social and political control in society; law and ethics; contract law; torts; agency; judicial and administrative processes; employment law; legal forms of business organizations; as well as domestic and international governmental regulations.
+(C-ID BUS 120)